Desorption electrospray ionization: Liquid chromatography

 DESI can be coupled to ultra-fast liquid chromatography using an LC eluent splitting strategy.
 It is a strategy through a tiny orifice on an LC capillary tube.
 There is negligible dead volume and back pressure that allows for almost real time mass spectrometry detection with a fast elution and purification.
 This coupling can be used to ionize a wide range of molecules, from small organics to high mass proteins.
 This is different from ESI (electrospray ionization) in that it can be used to directly analyze salt-containing sample solutions without requiring “make-up” solvents/ acids to be doped into the sample.
 This set up allows for a high flow rate without splitting.
 The high resolution that is accomplished by reverse-phase HPLC can be combined with this procedure to produce high throughput screening of natural products as well.
 The incorporation of the electrochemistry component helps with ionization efficiency via the electrochemical conversion.
 This method is proved better than ESI in the fact that you don't have to separate the small potential that is applied to the cell from the potential on the spray in DESI.
 DESI also shows a better tolerance to inorganic salt electrolytes and you can use traditional solvents used in electrolysis.

+Direct analysis of biotransformations

+An adaptation of DESI is used to analyze enzyme-triggered chemical reactions, known as biotransformations, in enzymes and their products.
+Coupled with high-resolution mass spectrometry, this procedure, known as DiBT-MS, can analyze a substrate 10-10,000 times quicker than LC-MS. DESI specifically can analyze the products in situ, removing the need for high solvent usage and creating these quicker analysis times.